-Liopleurodon, which translated from Greek as “smooth-sided teeth,” was called based on minimal fossil records, just three teeth that were each about 3 in long, like many other extinct creatures found in the 18th and 19th centuries.
+Liopleurodon, which translated from Greek as “smooth-sided teeth,” was called based on minimal fossil records, just three teeth that were each about 3 inches long, like many other extinct creatures found in the 18th and 19th centuries.

 Appearance